Home>Stores & Events>Event Details

 About this Event

-We are very excited to welcome scholar and author Robin Black into the store on Thursday, May 20th at 6pm for a discussion of Virginia Woolf's Mrs. Dalloway (1925).
+We are very excited to welcome scholar and author Robin Black into Barnes & Noble - Philadelphia in Philadelphia, PA on Thursday, June 20th at 6pm for a discussion of Virginia Woolf's Mrs. Dalloway (1925).
 Her discussion will kick off our new event series "Return to the Classics."
 The discussion and will take place on the second floor of the Center City Barnes & Noble.

 We encourage all interested attendees to register for a ticket through our Eventbrite.
-(TBA)
+Click here to sign up.

 Mrs. Dalloway, Virginia Woolf, 1925